 Introduction to MySQL UPDATE Trigger

 MySQL UPDATE_TRIGGER is one of the triggers that enable the update actions on the specified table.
-On a general note, a trigger can be defined as a set of instructions or steps which perform the intended change action automatically, on the specified table.
+Generally, a trigger can be defined as a set of instructions or steps that automatically perform the intended change action on the specified table.
 The possible change actions can be INSERT, UPDATE, or DELETE.
-The concept of triggers is similar to stored procedures and the execution helps in saving time and effort in writing the queries.
-A trigger is an explicitly defined database object associated with a table and is defined using the ‘CREATE TRIGGER’ statement.
-We will discuss details of both CREATE TRIGGER and UPDATE TRIGGER statements in detail.
+The concept of triggers is similar to stored procedures, and the execution helps in saving time and effort in writing the queries.
+The ‘CREATE TRIGGER’ statement defines a trigger, explicitly associating it with a table, and it represents a database object.
+We will discuss the details of both CREATE TRIGGER and UPDATE TRIGGER statements.

 Syntax

-Just like any other set of statements, TRIGGERS are also be created and dropped as per requirements.
+You can create and drop triggers as per your requirements, just like any other set of statements.
 The CREATE trigger syntax is as below:

 CREATE